evanharmon1/harmon-ops/README.md

 ## dotfiles

-Uses Mackup for backing up both shell dotfiles and Mac app preferences to iCloud, as well as chezmois as a declarative source of truth for my shell dotfiles

-Uses Mackup for backing up both shell dotfiles and Mac app preferences to iCloud, as well as chezmois as a declarative source of truth for my shell dotfiles
+Uses Mackup for backing up both shell dotfiles and Mac app preferences to iCloud, as well as Chezmoi as a declarative source of truth for my shell dotfiles

 ```mermaid
 flowchart LR